Voyages in Medieval and Renaissance Music

 Eszter Komáromi

-Concert design, video design, audio and video editing, viols
+Founder, main programme designer, video design, audio and video editing, viol, vielle/medieval fiddle

 Eszter Komáromi (founder) grew up in Hungary, where she studied biology and computer programming and worked as a software developer.
 Her passion, however, has always been for music.
 She started the cello at the age of seven and played in various orchestras and chamber music formations until she started learning the viol in 2004, taking private lessons from Sándor Szászvárosi.
 She attended courses in Hungary (Bukk Summer Academy) and abroad.